 Unit Testing vs Integration Testing

-Learning the difference between unit and integration testing helps you know how each software testing type contributes to building reliable and robust software.
+Learning the difference between unit testing vs integration testing helps you know how each software testing type contributes to building reliable and robust software.
 Think of a well-constructed building that relies on the integrity of individual bricks and the strength of the mortar that binds them.
 In the same way, the software depends on the quality of its individual components (unit testing) and the seamless integration between them (integration testing).

 As a developer aiming to improve your code, a manager overseeing a project, or a stakeholder invested in software product quality, this knowledge is essential.